“I’m offended” It’s the new business power play, and it’s brilliant.

 It is the perfect vehicle for less experienced “middle management” to discredit.
 Couple that with an environment where anything said could, at any moment, be interpreted as “offending”, and you have a winning combination.

 The brilliance of the “I’m offended” statement is that it’s subjective.
-It changes the conversation from…let’s say…the expressions of one’s experience, OR, the sequencing of a presentation or idea…to “he/she is attacking me”.
+It changes the conversation from…let’s say…the expressions of one’s experience, OR, the sequencing of a presentation or idea, or the attendance record at bovine and equine events ;)…to “he/she is attacking me”.

 And in one fell swoop, the attention is taken off all the ideas or experience, and put squarely on eye contact, body language and every word spoken gets parsed for its meaning, including "good morning".